foremast/foremast/README.md

 - [ ] Update Pipeline templates to include `gitlab-tagger`
 - [ ] Pipeline JSON template did not pick up Jenkins Job
 - Update gogo-sauce credentials
   - [x] sox
   - [ ] pci
 - [ ] DSL should make Job names lower cased
 - [x] S3 Bucket name for sox
 - [ ] Have Developers delete current Jenkins Job so Job can be recreated with lower casing
 - [x] Fix hard coded `desired` ASG
+- [ ] Manual Judgement: Do you want to proceed and promote the deployment to {env}?
+- For customers of FIG, dependant services will need access to SOX throug public